syncfusion-content/uwp-docs/uwp/Docking/Dealing-with-Windows.md

 ---
 layout: post
-title: Dealing with Windows in UWP Docking control | Syncfusion®
+title: Dealing with Windows in UWP SfDockingManager | Syncfusion®
-description: Learn here all about Dealing with Windows support in Syncfusion® UWP Docking (SfDockingManager) control and more.
+description: Learn how to deal with windows in the Syncfusion® UWP SfDockingManager control, including activating windows using ActiveWindow and ActivateWindow methods.
 platform: uwp
 control: SfDockingManager
 documentation: ug
 ---

-# Dealing with Windows in UWP Docking (SfDockingManager)
+# Dealing with Windows in UWP SfDockingManager

 ## Activating a window